FreeRet: MLLMs as Training-Free Retrievers: Experiments

+Tab.~\ref{tab:mmeb_compare} and Tab.~\ref{tab:mmeb_video_compare} detail FreeRet's performance on MMEB and MMEB-V2.
+We discuss the performance of the embedding model (FreeRet-embed) and the full retrieval pipeline (FreeRet) separately.

+\textbf{Embedding Performance.} On MMEB, FreeRet-embed (w/ Qwen2.5-VL-7B) achieves an average accuracy of 53.7\%, surpassing the training-free baseline E5-V by a significant margin of 13.9\%.
+Notably, despite utilizing zero training data, FreeRet-embed proves competitive with top supervised embedders such as GME and MM-Embed.
+This robustness generalizes effectively to the video domain, including temporal action understanding~\citep{zhu2024dual}.
+As shown in Table~\ref{tab:mmeb_video_compare}, FreeRet-embed-2B outperforms VLM2Vec-V2-2B by 8.4\% in video classification and 2.9\% in video retrieval.
+These results demonstrate that our controlled-generation strategy successfully mitigates lexicalization pressure and generalizes across modalities without the need for the extensive in-domain fine-tuning required by prior approaches.

+\textbf{Reranking Performance.} Incorporating the reranking stage yields substantial additional gains.
+On MMEB, the full FreeRet pipeline attains an average accuracy of 70.7\% ($r50$), outperforming strong two-stage baselines like MM-Embed and LamRA by approximately 13\%.
+This margin is particularly significant given that these baselines are fine-tuned on millions of multimodal pairs.
+Furthermore, FreeRet matches the performance of UniME-V2 (69.6\%), a model trained directly on MMEB with advanced optimization techniques.
+Similar trends are observed in the video tasks, where the addition of reranking further solidifies the lead of FreeRet over supervised counterparts.

-Overall, these findings convey two central insights: (1) post-training approaches depend heavily on in-domain data and deliver limited generalization across distribution shifts; (2) in contrast, FreeRet demonstrates robust zero-training ability across diverse datasets, tasks, and modalities, setting a new benchmark for training-free multimodal retrieval.
+Overall, these results highlight two key insights: (i) post-training approaches rely heavily on supervised data and often exhibit limited generalization under domain or modality shifts; (ii) in contrast, FreeRet exhibits robust zero-training performance across datasets, tasks, and modalities, establishing a new standard for training-free multimodal retrieval.